 Insurance for Accompanying Family Members: If you plan to travel with a spouse or other family members, it is very important to obtain additional medical insurance coverage as the medical insurance provided by USF only provides coverage for USF travelers on USF business during authorized dates of travel.

 Insurance Outside Authorized Dates of Travel: If you plan to arrive early or extend your travel time abroad for non-USF matters such as vacation or leisure time, it is very important to obtain additional medical insurance coverage as the medical insurance provided by USF only provides coverage for your authorized dates of travel.

-While you may believe your domestic health insurance policy will cover the costs for any medical care needed by you outside of your business travel time or for any medical care needed by your family abroad, it is likely you will be required to pay upfront and later seek reimbursement.
+While you may believe your domestic health insurance policy will cover the costs for any medical care needed by you outside of your business travel time or for any medical care needed by your accompanying family members abroad, it is likely you will be required to pay upfront and later seek reimbursement.
 Keep in mind that hospitalization or evacuation abroad can cost as much as $40,000.
 In addition, the international benefits offered by many domestic companies can be very difficult to manage when abroad.

 Auto, Boat and Air Carrier Considerations: Faculty/staff intending to drive abroad should research vehicle insurance and driver's license requirements for each country.
 You can be held liable for any accidents or damage if you are driving without the proper driver's license.
 Be sure to check country information sheets (travel.state.gov) for road conditions and known hazards.